 Is it too hard for a hearing child to hear these words, too?
 Or, is it actually too hard for that hearing assistant?
 Why should she treat a deaf child differently from a hearing child?

-Is it too hard to pronounce "cauliflower" with English-speaking children?
-Is it right to downplay a child and our native language?
+Is it too hard to pronounce "cauliflower" with English-speaking preschool children?
+Is it right to downplay ASL-speaking children and our native language?
 Is it fair to teach a bilingual toddler whose native language development is more advanced than the teacher's language proficiency?
 Why does one treat a deaf child differently from a hearing child or treat a language (ASL) differently from their native language (English)?